dilmikavishka/FitRent/README.md

 ## 📺 Demo

-Check out a video walkthrough of Project Heladiva on YouTube:
+Check out a video walkthrough of Project Fitrent on YouTube:
 [![Watch the video](assets/demo%20images/amd%201%20copy.jpg)](https://youtu.be/wfdxZL9nly8)

 ## ⚙️ APK and ABB